 -

 We have protected time for didactics daily.
 Typically, these include a combination of morning reports (resident run) and noon conference (more structured lecture by attendings).
-Within each block or month, we also incorporate lecture series including Pediatric Critical Care, Evidence-Based Medicine, Pathology, and Radiology.
-All of our lectures follow ABP Content Specifications for the Boards.
-We also have Grand Rounds and Medical PIPS (M&M) conferences throughout the year.
+Within each block or month, we also incorporate curricula including Evidence-Based Medicine, Health Equity, and the Primary Care Curriculum.
+Our lectures follow ABP Content Specifications for the Boards.
+We also have Ground Rounds and Medical PIPS (M&M) conferences throughout the year.

 -

 We currently have 5 pediatric fellowships at Arnold Palmer Hospital: Pediatric Critical Care, Neonatal / Perinatal Medicine, Pediatric Emergency Medicine, Pediatric Gastroenterology, and Sports Medicine.
-Residents interact with these fellows daily.
+Residents interact with these fellows regularly.
+See our Fellowships page for more information.

 -